dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/README.md

 * **example3** (To be done by Bikash)

 This example demonstrates an all-electron ground-state calculation with non-periodic boundary conditions and ionic relaxation on Benzamide.
-Norm-conserving pseudopotential and GGA exchange correlation are used.
+GGA exchange correlation is used.

 * **example4** (To be done by Nelson)

-This example demonstrates an all-electron ground-state calculation with fully periodic boundary conditions and cell relaxation on GaAs unit cell.
-Multiple k-points for sampling the Brillouin zone, norm-conserving pseudopotential, and GGA exchange correlation are used.
+This example demonstrates an all-electron ground-state calculation with fully periodic boundary conditions and cell relaxation on GaAs cubic diamond unit cell.
+Multiple k-points for sampling the Brillouin zone, and GGA exchange correlation are used.

 * **example5** (To be done by Phani and Phani's group)